-Andrew has many years of experience in the IT industry, and brings a large base of multi-platform knowledge and expertise.
-He has considerable experience with scripting and web technologies.
-He enjoys development, and has managed and contributed to several open source and personal coding projects.
+Andrew has more than ten years of experience in the IT industry, and brings a large base of multi-platform knowledge and expertise.
+He manages all scripting and web technologies, and contributes as a co-developer to Factorial's native iOS and macOS app development.

 ArchiveFS presents a StorNext Archive as a user-friendly and application-friendly file system hosted on a Mac.
 Safely browse archive volumes without triggering unwanted restores from LTO tape or Object storage.
 Intelligently manage bandwidth, checksumming, versioning, and permissions.

 ArchiveFS is deployed with two New Zealand broadcasters and manages more than 500,000 assets.